A Max-relevance-min-divergence Criterion for Data Discretization with Applications on Naive Bayes: Conclusion

 \section{Conclusion}

-Previous data discretization methods often overemphasize maximizing the discriminant information while overlooking the primary goal of data discretization in classification, \ie, to enhance the generalization ability of the classifier.
+Previous data discretization methods often overemphasize maximizing the discriminant information while overlooking the primary goal of data discretization in classification, \ie, to enhance the generalization ability of a classifier.
 To address this problem, a Maximal-Dependency-Minimal-Divergence scheme is proposed to simultaneously maximize the generalization capability and discriminant information.
 The proposed MDmD criterion is difficult to implement in practice due to the difficulty in estimating the high-order mutual information.
-We hence proposed a more practical solution, Maximal-Relevance-Minimal-Divergence criterion, which discretizes one attribute at a time in a top-down manner.
+We hence propose a more practical solution, Maximal-Relevance-Minimal-Divergence criterion, which discretizes one attribute at a time in a top-down manner.
 The proposed MRmD criterion generates a discretization scheme with a trade-off between retaining the discriminant information and improving the generalization ability for the subsequent classifier.
-Experimental results on the 45 machine-learning datasets demonstrate that the proposed MRmD significantly outperforms all the compared discretization methods and, by integrating the proposed MRmD with RNB, the resulting MRmD-RNB significantly outperforms the state-of-the-art NB classifiers.
+Experimental results on the 45 benchmark datasets demonstrate that the proposed MRmD significantly outperforms all the compared discretization methods and, by integrating the proposed MRmD with RNB, the resulting MRmD-RNB significantly outperforms all the compared classifiers.

+{The performance gain of the proposed MRmD may be limited by two factors: 1) The greedy top-down hierarchical splitting algorithm only leads to a near-optimal discretization scheme.
+Other more sophisticated search algorithms such as genetic algorithm and hyperheuristics can be used to approximate the optimal solution better.
+2) The proposed MRmD simplifies the MDmD criterion by ignoring the high-order feature interaction as it is difficult to reliably estimate the multivariate distributions, which may lead to some information loss.
+A possible improvement is to consider the high-order feature interaction when designing the discretization criterion.}